reututy/Snake_Game/README.md

 Enter 'P' to switch beteen camera mode (camera controlled by arrows) to snake mode (snake controlled by arrows).

-You can swim with your snake everywere with the arrows - up, down, right, and left.
+You can swim your snake everywere with the arrows - up, down, right, and left.

 ![alt text](https://raw.githubusercontent.com/reututy/Snake_Game/master/res/textures/MainMenu0-min.png)